-- Qualified sick leave wages and/or qualified family leave - Qualified health plan expenses allocable to qualified sick leave and family leave wages; - Collectively bargained defined benefit pension plan contributions, subject to the qualified leave wage limitations, allocable to the qualified sick and family leave wages; - Collectively bargained apprenticeship program contributions, subject to the qualified leave wage limitations, allocable to the qualified sick and family leave wages; and - Employer share of social security and Medicare tax allocable to the qualified sick and family leave wages.
+- Qualified sick leave wages and/or qualified family leave wages; - Qualified health plan expenses allocable to qualified sick leave and family leave wages; - Collectively bargained defined benefit pension plan contributions, subject to the qualified leave wage limitations, allocable to the qualified sick and family leave wages; - Collectively bargained apprenticeship program contributions, subject to the qualified leave wage limitations, allocable to the qualified sick and family leave wages; and - Employer share of social security and Medicare tax allocable to the qualified sick and family leave wages.

 The nonrefundable portion of the credit is limited to the employer share of Medicare tax reported on Form 941-SS, line 5c.
-You can't claim the credit in a quarter in which you provide the leave in a manner that discriminates in favor of highly compensated employees, full-time employees, or employees on the basis of employment tenure when making qualified sick and/or family leave available to employees.
+You can't claim the credit for leave taken after March 31, 2021, and before October 1, 2021, if, during the applicable quarter in which the leave was taken, you provided the leave in a manner that discriminates in favor of highly compensated employees, full-time employees, or employees on the basis of employment tenure when making qualified sick and/or family leave available to employees.
 See Highly compensated employee, later, for the definition.

-For qualified sick and family leave wages paid before July 1, 2021, for leave taken after March 31, 2021, and before July 1, 2021, the credit for qualified sick and family leave wages is reduced by the amount of the credit allowed under section 2301 of the CARES Act (for the employee retention credit) or under section 41 (for the credit for increasing research activities) with respect to wages taken into account for determining both the credit under section 2301 of the CARES Act or section 41 and the credit for qualified sick and family leave wages; and any wages taken into account in determining the credit for qualified sick and family leave wages can't be taken into account as wages for purposes of the credits under sections 45A, 45P, 45S, and 51.
-For leave taken after June 30, 2021, the credit for qualified sick and family leave wages is reduced by the amount of the credit allowed under section 41 (for the credit for increasing research activities) with respect to wages taken into account for determining the credit for qualified sick and family leave wages; and any wages taken into account in determining the credit for qualified sick and family leave wages can't be taken into account as wages for purposes of the credits under sections 45A, 45P, 45S, 51, and 3134.
-For both the second and third quarters of 2021, qualified wages also don't include wages that were used as payroll costs in connection with a Shuttered Venue Operator Grant under section 324 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act; or a restaurant revitalization grant under section 5003 of the ARP.
-Employers can receive both a Small Business Interruption Loan under the PPP and the credit for qualified sick and family leave wages; however, employers can't receive both loan forgiveness and a credit for the same wages.
+For leave taken after March 31, 2021, and before October 1, 2021, the credit for qualified sick and family leave wages is reduced by the amount of the credit allowed under section 41 (for the credit for increasing research activities) with respect to wages taken into account for determining the credit for qualified sick and family leave wages; and any wages taken into account in determining the credit for qualified sick and family leave wages can't be taken into account as wages for purposes of the credits under sections 45A, 45P, 45S, and 51.
+For leave taken after March 31, 2021, and before October 1, 2021, qualified wages also don't include wages that were used as payroll costs in connection with a Shuttered Venue Operator Grant under section 324 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act; or a restaurant revitalization grant under section 5003 of the ARP.
+Employers can receive both a Small Business Interruption Loan under the Paycheck Protection Program (PPP) and the credit for qualified sick and family leave wages; however, employers can't receive both loan forgiveness and a credit for the same wages.
 The same wages can't be treated as both qualified sick leave wages and qualified family leave wages.

-If you're a third-party payer of sick pay that isn't an agent (for example, an insurance company) and AUTION you're claiming the credit for qualified sick and family leave wages for amounts paid to your own employees, the amount of the employer share of Medicare tax reported on line 5c must be reduced by any adjustment you make on line 8 for the employer share of Medicare tax transferred to your client.
-If you received a Section 3121(q) Notice and Demand for tax due on unreported tips (Letter 3263 or Letter 4520) during the quarter, you report the amount for the employer share of social security tax and Medicare tax on Form 941-SS, line 5f.
+If you're a third-party payer of sick pay that isn't an agent (for example, an insurance company) and CAUTION you're claiming the credit for qualified sick and family leave wages for amounts paid to your own employees, the amount of the employer share of Medicare tax reported on line 5c must be reduced by any adjustment you make on line 8 for the employer share of Medicare tax transferred to your client.
+If you received a Section 3121(g) Notice and Demand for tax due on unreported tips (Letter 3263 or Letter 4520) during the quarter, you report the amount for the employer share of social security tax and Medicare tax on Form 941-SS, line 5f.
 Letter 3263 or Letter 4520 includes an attachment that shows the employer share of Medicare tax.
 This amount of the employer share of Medicare tax can also be reduced by the nonrefundable portion of the credit.
-See Worksheet 3 to figure your credit.
+See Worksheet 2 to figure your credit.